sodascience/metasyn/docs/source/usage/generating_metaframes.rst

 .. admonition:: Want to learn more?

    This page focuses on using ``metasyn`` to generate MetaFrames.
-If you're interested in learning more about how MetaFrames are generated behind the scenes and the assumptions involved, see the :doc:`/about/metasyn_in_detail` page for details.
+If you're interested in learning more about how MetaFrames are generated behind the scenes and the assumptions involved, see the :doc:`/metasyn_in_detail` page for details.

-.. admonition:: Command-line Interface

-    It is also possible to generate a MetaFrame, based on a given GMF file, using the ``metasyn`` command-line interface.
-For instructions on how to do so, see the :doc:`/usage/cli` page.

 Basics
 ------